SolarForce L2M and L2C P60 Host Review, and Solarforce Drop-In Review

 This particular model is labeled with the specifics (XP-L Module, Five modes, 2.7-9V) and the label color.
 (Other mode options have labels of a different color.)

-The cell isn’t held in place, so can be installed from the head or the tail.
+The cell isn’t held in place, so it can be installed from the head or the tail.
 (This is particularly convenient when installing a new drop-in since these actions require so much twisting!)

 It’s normal for the drop-in to stick up a little.
 The head will tighten it down properly.